A VM for local Drupal development, built with Vagrant + Ansible

 vagrant plugin install vagrant-vbguest.

 - NFS on Linux: If NFS is not already installed on your host, you will need to install it to use the default NFS synced folder configuration.
-See guides for Debian/Ubuntu, Arch, and RHEL/CentOS.
+See nfs instructions for Linux

-- Versions: Make sure you're running the latest releases of Vagrant, VirtualBox, and Ansible—as of early 2019, Drupal VM recommends: Vagrant 2.2.x, VirtualBox 6.0.x, and Ansible 2.7.x
+- Versions: Make sure you're running the latest releases of Vagrant, VirtualBox, and Ansible—as of 2020, Drupal VM recommends: Vagrant 2.2.x, VirtualBox 6.1.x, and Ansible 2.9.x

 - Download this project and put it wherever you want.